TheRohanVerma/BearAnalyzer/README.md

 This classifier has an added feature to detect polar bears too.
 This is a simple neural net and has an accuracy of nearly 94%.

-# Fasti repo was used for reference and
+# Fasti repo was used for reference
+You can go to https://course.fast.ai/ and create a classifier of your own.